Gouthamve/geekon.tech/content/content/post/tsdb-as-a-lib.md

 > The code for the storage itself can be found in a [separate project](https://github.com/prometheus/tsdb).
 It's surprisingly agnostic to Prometheus itself and could be widely useful for a wider range of applications looking for an efficient local storage time series database.

-Yep, tsdb is a _Go package_, and _embeddable_ time-series database and you can use it in your applications.
+Yep, tsdb is a _Go package_, and an _embeddable_ time-series database and you can use it in your applications.
 This blog post talks about the interface it provides.

 # TSDB
 Before we dive into the interface, let us understand some terminology: